-I have noted 4 things in particular that computers do very well (and we can learn from it):
+Chess engines can be a very useful tool to analyze your own games but I have also noted 4 things that chess engines do very well (and we can learn from it):

 I find it interesting that a computer engine will give its evaluation of a certain position and often suggest a large number of playable candidate moves.

 Chess engines may not even agree on the best move in the position.
 Stockfish’s first choice may not even be a viable option to Komodo.
 Or Houdini will prefer a certain move, whereas the latest Fritz engine might not like that move.
 In most cases all the suggested moves aren’t only playable, but even good.